j323m13/minikube/README.md

 We test if we can reach the admin web interface:
 `IP-CLUSTER:8000/admin`

+We also see which pods is been used (hostname:`pod-name`).

 On our machine, we set up pihole as first dns server and test if web queries are succesful or not `dig @IP-CLUSTER google.com` or directly with the web interface.

-## let's scale it
+## let's scale it up
 We have 2 intances of pihole running on 2 separated pods (and maybe separated servers).
 We want now to scale it up to 5 pods:
-`kubectl scale --current-replicas=2 --replicas=5 -p server`.
+`kubectl scale --current-replicas=2 --replicas=3 -p server`.

 Keep in mind that this command does not survive a reboot.

 We check if we have 5 pods running:
 `kubectl get pods -o wide`

+## scale it down
-Now we want only 1 pods on server-m02 and 1 pods (as a backup) running only on server-m03:
+Now we want only 1 pod on one of the server and 1 pod (as a backup) running only on server-m03:
+`kubectl scale --current-replicas=3 --replicas=1 -p server`.

-`kubectl delete pod NAME_OF_THE_PODS` if the pods are not dying:
+`kubectl delete pod NAME_OF_THE_PODS`

+if the pods are not dying:
 `kubectl delete pod --grace-period=0 --force PODNAME`